-Therefore, the biotech and healthcare stocks are a screaming "BUY" at these levels, provided you ignore Mylan (MYL), now the poster boy for corporate greed.
+The biotech and healthcare stocks are a screaming "BUY" at these levels, provided you ignore Mylan (MYL), now the poster boy for corporate greed.

-It's a political call I can only made after spending years in the White House, and a half century following presidential elections.
+It's a political call I can only make after spending years in the White House, and a half century following presidential elections.

-It's easy to understand why these stocks were so popular, and are found brimming to overflowing in client portfolios and personal 401k's and IRA's.
+It's easy to understand why these stocks were so popular, and are found overflowing to the brim in client portfolios and personal 401k's and IRA's.